 Philosophy and religion collection

 This collection includes basic comprehensive works concerning the history of philosophy, the texts of Slavic thinkers and religious texts providing a record of language history.
-The collection mainly contains works devoted to national minorities, pan-Slavism, political relations between the Slavic countries, legal texts providing a record of language history, and comprehensive studies devoted to the folklore and customs of Slavic peoples.
+The collection mainly contains works devoted to national minorities, pan-Slavism, political relations between Slavic countries, legal texts providing a record of language history, and comprehensive studies devoted to the folklore and customs of Slavic peoples.

 Fine arts collection

 This collection holds general and comprehensive studies presenting an overview of fine arts in the Slavic countries.

 The Institute of Slavic Studies has access to the following databases: